Check Point is changing SYN packets to ACKs ?

 Issue

-The initial SYN packets from your client to your server is being translated by your Firewall into ACK packets which is preventing the initial 3 way handshake establishing.
+The initial SYN packets from your client to your server are translated by your Firewall into ACK packets.
+This in turn prevents the initial 3 way handshake establishing.

 15:32:19.546115 I 10.1.1.1.12345 > 192.168.1.1.1111: S 2292544025:2292544025(0) win 49640 <mss 1460,nop,wscale 0,nop,nop,sackOK> (DF)